Universal-Omega/PortableInfobox/README.md

 - `$wgPortableInfoboxCustomImageWidth` (int) - size of image thumbnails used in infoboxes. (default: 300)
 - `$wgPortableInfoboxUseHeadings` (bool) - use heading tags for infobox titles and group headers, it may cause incompatibilities with other extensions. (default: true)
 - `$wgPortableInfoboxUseTidy` (bool) - use [RemexHtml](https://www.mediawiki.org/wiki/RemexHtml) for validating HTML in infoboxes (default: true)
+- `$wgPortableInfoboxResponsiblyOpenCollapsed` (bool) - open collapsed groups when the screen is narrow. (default: true)

 ## Usage
 See: https://community.fandom.com/wiki/Help:Infoboxes